ansys/pydpf-post/examples/02-Performance-Improvements/README.txt

 Improve performance
 ~~~~~~~~~~~~~~~~~~~
-These examples show how you can use PyDPF-Post mor efficiently to improve computation performance when necessary.
+These examples show how you can use PyDPF-Post more efficiently to improve computation performance
+when necessary.